ababin/research-and-presale/README.md

 This repo contains small projects with research of various functionality

 ## lang-detector
 The project is small test for language recognition process.
-Is used library by Apache (tika-langdetect)
+Is used library Apache Tika(tika-langdetect): https://tika.apache.org/